guapisolo/slime_/docs/en/advanced/speculative-decoding.md

-# Speculative Sampling
+# Speculative Decoding

-Speculative sampling is a key optimization for speeding up rollouts.
+Speculative decoding is a key optimization for speeding up rollouts.
 Instead of having the expensive target model decode token by token during inference, a lightweight draft model first decodes ahead to produce several tokens, and then the target model verifies them in a batch.

-## Accelerating Inference with Speculative Sampling
+## Accelerating Inference with Speculative Decoding

 For models with MTP layers (e.g., GLM-4.6, DeepSeek-V3/R1), simply add: